Cave bear: Dietary habits

 Ursus spelaeus lacked the usual two or three premolars present in other bear species.

+Dental microwear indicates that cave bears exhibited very high dietary flexibility and that their foraging habits differed substantially by region, often reflecting local availability of different food items.
 Cave bear teeth were very large and show greater wear than most modern bear species, suggesting a diet of tough materials.
-However, tubers and other gritty food, which cause distinctive tooth wear in modern brown bears, do not appear to have constituted a major part of cave bears' diets on the basis of dental microwear analysis.
+However, tubers and other gritty food, which cause distinctive tooth wear in modern brown bears, do not appear to have constituted a major part of cave bears' diets on the basis of dental microwear analysis, although other studies using dental microwear texture analysis (DMTA) have shown that cave bears consumed food with textural properties not distinct from extant bear species, with the exception of the polar bear.
+And at least one population, from Goyet Cave in Belgium, had DMTA values indicating a diet entirely composed of soft foods.
 Seed fruits are documented to have been consumed by cave bears.
 Cave bear dental microwear from the high altitude site of Ramesch-Knochenhöhle in the Totes Gebirge indicates that some cave bears living in mountains ingested large amounts of sand as a result of feeding on alpine vegetation.
 The results from Ramesch-Knochenhöhle also indicate two very distinct patterns of microwear among the same subspecies, which may potentially reflect differences in feeding behaviour between male and female cave bears.
+Cave bears primarily relied on C_{3} plants and primary foraged in forest environments, although their values exhibited a greater range than either Deninger's bears or brown bears.

 The morphological features of the cave bear chewing apparatus, including loss of premolars, have long been suggested to indicate their diets displayed a higher degree of herbivory than the Eurasian brown bear.
 Indeed, a solely vegetarian diet has been inferred on the basis of tooth morphology.
 Results obtained on the stable isotopes of cave bear bones also point to a largely vegetarian diet in having low levels of nitrogen-15 and carbon-13, which are accumulated at a faster rate by carnivores as opposed to herbivores.
+Among Mediterranean cave bears such as those found in Toll Cave in northeastern Spain, the particularly low δ^{15}N values may be a result of their high intake of nitrogen-fixing plants.